bzz/scholar-alert-digest/README.md

 > aggregate google scholar email alerts by paper

-Simplifies scientific paper discovery by aggregating all unread emails under a Gmail label from the Google Scholar alerts, grouping papers by title and producing a report in Markdown.
+Simplifies scientific paper discovery by aggregating all unread emails under a Gmail label from the Google Scholar alerts, grouping papers by title and producing a report in Markdown ([example](https://gist.github.com/bzz/dc13255d110c7f4a3d0321a695adb185)).

 # Workflow